silver and gold round coins in box

 Have you noticed new line items in your Google Ads invoices or statements that look like this?

-So what is the UK DST fee?
+So, what is the UK DST fee?
 Since November 1st, 2020, Google Ads has charged customers the tax required to pay in certain countries that have passed Digital Service Tax policies for digital advertising.
 Google calls this pass-through tax a jurisdiction-specific surcharge on your invoice.
-It is a percentage of the click cost of ads purchased through Google Ads and YouTube placements purchased on a reservation basis shown in seven countries in Europe and Asia.
-Google describes these fees as either a Digital Service Tax (DST) or a Regulatory Operating Cost (ROC).
+It is a percentage of the click cost of ads purchased through Google Ads and YouTube placements purchased on a reservation basis, as shown in seven European and Asian countries.
+Google describes these fees as a Digital Service Tax (DST) or a Regulatory Operating Cost (ROC).

 DSTs and ROCs are separate from Value Added Tax (VAT) levied in your specific country.